igorlima/unapologetic-thoughts/snippets/index.md

 This is a space to nurture and explore ideas, sketching and drafting freely without hesitation.
-Once an idea takes shape and feels ready, it can move to another place: e.g. my broader collection of Unapologetic Snippets.
-For now, this is the place to plant seeds and trust they’ll grow over time. 🌱
+Once an idea takes shape and feels ready, it can move to another place: e.g. my broader collection of [**Unapologetic Snippets**](https://igorlima.github.io/unapologetic-snippets/docs/algorithms-and-data-structures/snippets).
+_For now, this is the place to plant seeds and trust they’ll grow over time._ 🌱

 Snippets code refers to small, reusable pieces of source code or text that can be easily inserted into a larger program or document.
 These snippets are